GateHouseMedia/hurricane-tools/README.md

 forecasts.
 Setting the prettified name to "badstuff" will drop the entry entirely.
 When new locations are added to the forecasts, you'll want to add them to this file.
-Pull requests gratefully accepted, as this is missing all entries for Gulf of Mexico and Pacific storms.
+Pull requests gratefully accepted, as this is missing many entries for Gulf of Mexico and all of the Pacific storms.

 Note: Some of these names contain accent marks (and others are missing them).
 Some web servers may have a problem with this; in Apache, edit /etc/apache2/apache2.conf and add the line